All Episodes

 It has never fulfilled its promise.

-And Obama has has wreaked a lot of damage on this country already, and there will be more.
+And Obama has wreaked a lot of damage on this country already, and there will be more.

 There's going to be more to come.

-His policies and his presidency are devastating, but I have this uh confidence that he's not going to succeed in totally transforming this country into a Western European socialist democracy where the vast majority of the population just lays down and accepts it.
+But I have this confidence that he's not going to succeed in totally transforming this country into a Western European socialist democracy where the vast majority of the population just lays down and accepts it.

-I gotta take a brief time out.
+I got to take a brief time out.

 We will be back.

-More phone calls because it's open line Friday.
+More phone calls because it's Open Line Friday.

-Sit tight, don't go away.
+Don't go away.

-Be interesting to see a calculation of where this economy would be right now without fracking.
+Be interesting to see a calculation of where this economy would be right now without fracking, the new way of getting oil.

-There are oil booms in the Dakotas in North Dakota.
+There are oil booms in the Dakotas.

-They are having to build entire cities, towns, to house employees showing up to work in fracking.
+In North Dakota, they are having to build entire cities, towns, to house employees showing up to work in fracking.

 And the left is trying to shut it down under some claim that it destroys the environment.

-Uh natural gas and oil, of course, are the evil twins of opposition to the mainstream environmentalist wacko movement, but uh without that there wouldn't be any economic activity to speak of.
+Natural gas and oil, of course, are the evil twins of opposition to the mainstream environmentalist wacko movement.

 And the governors are resisting every Obama effort to shut it down.

-Look at the Keystone pipeline.
+Look at the Keystone Pipeline.

 Why not?

-It's after the election, it could be harmful.
+It's after the election.

 Why not authorize it?

-You know, even if there is something to alternative energy, it ain't gonna be for twenty years, we're still going to need oil.
+You know, even if there is something to alternative energy, it ain't going to be for 20 years.

 Keystone Pipeline would add to our domestic supply.

-It would in it would help us with energy independence.
+It would help us with energy independence.

 It would help lower fuel prices.